 What are the causes of miscarriage?

-- Maternal age: In the mid-30s this starts to become an issue, with the risk of foetal loss increasing with increasing age in late 30?s and more markedly when a woman is in her 40’s.
-There are multiple background factors the can cause this.
+- Maternal age.
+In the mid-30s this starts to become an issue, with the risk of foetal loss increasing with increasing age in late 30s and more markedly when a woman is in her 40s.
+There are multiple background factors why age can cause miscarriage.

 What can be done?

 Management of miscarriage varies according to the situation and cause.